aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-2-release-notes/_index.md

 - Added an option to update CreatedTime property upon saving.
 - SaveOptions was extended with new CustomTimeZoneInfo option.
 - FindReplaceOptions class was extended with a new SmartParagraphBreakReplacement option.
-- Provided an ability to load documents from IStreamobjects in COM applications.
+- Provided an ability to load documents from IStream objects in COM applications.

 ## Full List of Issues Covering all Changes in this Release